squid-cache/squid-cache.github.io/BzrInstructions.rst

 cbranch_target=/home/USER/squid-repo
 cbranch_target:policy = appendpath
 EOF
+}}}

+== Checkout an existing branch to work with on ==

+After your setup is done its time to checkout the first branch you are going to work on directly, or create a child branch for.
+In most cases this will be the '''trunk''' branch.

+{{{
 # get the Squid-3 trunk into this repository
 # If you have commit access to trunk:
 export TRUNKURL=bzr+ssh://www.squid-cache.org/bzr/squid3/trunk